-- Keep the living area tidy, clean up yourself and help with meals or washing up.
+- Keep your living area tidy, clean up after yourself and help with meals or washing up.

 - Water is precious!
 Farms rely on rainwater tanks & drought is common in Australia.

-- Do not raid refrigerator or pantry, use telephone or internet without asking permission.
+- Do not raid refrigerator or pantry, use telephone or internet without asking permission first.

 - Food is provided by hosts.
 You may need to bring your own special dietary food.